fafadiatech/fafadiatech.github.io/_posts/2017-01-19-summary-readability-counts.md

 categories: python django summary
 ---

 Writing code that is readable your peers require some extra effort apart from documentation.
 I found an interesting Video from Djangocon 2016 on [Readability Counts](https://www.youtube.com/watch?v=NvkC5UBJqeY&t=37s).
-Its by [Terry Hunner](https://twitter.com/treyhunner), following is summary of talk.
+[Terry Hunner](https://twitter.com/treyhunner) talks wonderfully on the matter.

 Textbook definition from [Wikipedia](https://en.wikipedia.org/wiki/Readability) "Readability is the ease with which a reader can understand a written text."